-The NGO “Responsible citizens”, together with the International organization for migration (IOM), is accomplishing a program on hygiene kits’ providing in 27 populated locations of the Donetsk and Luhansk regions, situated near the front-line, to the most vulnerable 4 000 families.
+The NGO “Responsible citizens” with the International organization for migration (IOM) accomplished a program of distribution hygiene and winterization kits to 16 locations in Donetsk and Luhansk oblasts, located near the front-line, to the most vulnerable 2 000 families.

 Today the humanitarian aid’ need is on the highest level among the citizens of the rural areas, close to the front-line.